leotrs/erdos/content/graphs/nodes_edges.md

 There are many ways to represent a graph, and both nodes and edges can have many different properties.
-For now, we choose the simplest possible way to represent a graph, where each node is represented by a single integer, and each edge, by a pair of two nodes.
+For now, we choose the simplest possible way to represent a graph, where each node is represented by a single integer, and each edge by a pair of two nodes.

-With these conventions, we could save a graph to a file by defining the number of nodes, edges, and each edge in a separate line.
+With these conventions, we can represent a graph in a file by defining the number of nodes, edges, and each edge in a separate line (see Sample Input below).

-For this problem, you need to read a file in this format and find the node with the most edges.
+For this problem, you need to read a file in this format and find the node with the most edges or *highest degree*.

+**Degree**:

+- For a given node `u`, the number of edges connecting to `u` is called the *degree* of u.

+**Adjacent / Neighbors**:

+Another way to describe a node's degree:

-Note: for a given node `u`, the number of edges connecting to `u` is called *degree* of u.
-If two nodes `u` and `v` are connected by an edge, they are called *adjacent*, or *neighbors*.
+- If two nodes `u` and `v` are connected by an edge, they are called *adjacent*, or *neighbors*. in reference to one node being *adjacent* to another node.
+- These two nodes are then said to be *neighbors*.

 ### Input